syncfusion-content/uwp-docs/uwp/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio Xamarin products
+title: Upgrade from trial version to license version | UWP | Syncfusion
-description: Learn how to install and deploy the Syncfusion Xamarin component
+description: Learn how to install and deploy the Syncfusion UWP component
 platform: uwp
 control: Installation and Deployment
 documentation: ug